xlladdins/xll/docs/Excel4MacrosA-D.md

 **Related Functions**

-ERROR   Specifies an action to take if an error occurs while a macro is running
+ERROR&nbsp;&nbsp;&nbsp;Specifies an action to take if an error occurs while a macro is running

-ON.KEY   Runs a macro when a specified key is pressed
+ON.KEY&nbsp;&nbsp;&nbsp;Runs a macro when a specified key is pressed

-ON.TIME   Runs a macro at a specified time
+ON.TIME&nbsp;&nbsp;&nbsp;Runs a macro at a specified time

 Return to [top](#A)